 - Maple syrup.
 Use the real stuff; it does make a difference!

-- Garlic.
+- Fresh Garlic.
 Of course!

 - Green onions.
 Optional, just for garnish, because we eat with our eyes first.